SafeNetIoT/destinationIoTPlatforms/README.md

 python3 destination_analysis.py map_ips --input_file /inputs/{year}/xxx.txt --output_dir /your_output_dir --exp your_exp_name_for_logging
 ```
 ### Optional: if already have domain to IP mappings from uncontrolled datasets.
 Skip step 2.
-Run step 3 destiantion_analysis.py to get the list of IPs.
+Run step 3 destination_analysis.py to get the list of IPs.
 Then, run `python3 scripts/ip_to_domain/ip_to_domain_with_uncontrolled_dns.py` to translate IPs to domains

-## 4. Get Domain Orgnazation
+## 4. Get Domain Organization
-Run ipynb files from `scripts/getorg/`
+Run ipynb files from `scripts/getorg/

-`getorg.ipynb` is the working version. `getorg_2025Jan.ipynb` is the clean version
+## 5. To Categorise SLDs into First, Second and Third Party
+Run party.py
+Use FirstPartyDomains.py to get a list of all the first party domains as a .txt file

-## 5. IP Geo location (still working on it)
+## 5. IP Geo location
-`scripts/ip-geo/`
+Use Geolite database to extract countries (IPInfo if you have license)